Last Updated on January 17, 2023 by Pinpoint 250

 Using a popcorn popper will limit the quality of your roasted beans.
 Another problem is that the newer popcorn poppers do not get hot enough to roast coffee.
 So while this may be the easiest method, it’s not necessarily the most effective way to roast coffee beans.

-If your popcorn popper has a mesh screen at the bottom, you will have to remove it.
+If your popcorn popper has a mesh screen at the bottom, you must remove it.
 Leaving it in may cause your popper to catch fire.

 There are people out there that swear by the popcorn popper, so this may be an excellent place for you to start.
 Air poppers typically take only 8-12 minutes to roast coffee beans.